-- 1. In order to ensure effective access to justice, the Court may grant legal aid to a party who is a natural person (the applicant). - 2.
-Legal aid may be granted in respect of any proceedings before the Court.
+1. In order to ensure effective access to justice, the Court may grant legal aid to a party (hereinafter "the applicant").

+2. Legal aid may be granted in respect of any proceedings before the Court.

 Rule 376 - Costs eligible for legal aid